sushanthj/CV_projects/index.markdown

 Hello!

 I'm Sushanth and I currently work on Computer Vision applications for surgical robots at Intuitive Surgical.
+This website originally served as a resource for revisiting key vision concepts.

 ![](/images/DP2.jpeg)